PeterNaydenov/grunt-ugly-folders/README.md

 ### General Settings
-In most of the projects is enough to source and target folders ( your working and production JS folders).
+In most of the projects is enough to set the source and target folders ( your development and production JS folders).
 ```js
 uglyfolders : {
                 general : {